yaskovdev/blog/source/_drafts/2024-12-16-can-we-write-complex-programs-in-push.md

 ### Translating the C# Indexing Operator Into Push

 The interpreter needs to access array elements by index quite a lot.
 The C# version is doing it like this: `memory[i]`.
 The `[]` is called "the indexing operator."
-It allows to read or write the array element at the specified index.
+It allows for reading or writing the array element at the specified index.

 In Push, I can only "access" the top of the stack.
 So, I need to use `integer.yank` to move the element I need to the top of the stack.
 Then I can modify the element and use `integer.shove` to move it back.
 For example: